• Skip to primary navigation

 2. In a large bowl, whisk the almond flour, coconut flour, cinnamon, baking soda, and salt.

-3. Make a well in the center of the flour mixture; Add the eggs, oil, maple syrup and grated apples, stirring until well blended.
+3. Make a well in the center of the flour mixture; Add the psyllium eggs (or eggs), oil, maple syrup and apples, stirring until well blended.
 Stir in the chopped apples.

 4. Divide batter evenly between prepared cups.